Record delays as number of asylum claims hits highest level for 20 years - NewsBreak

 Record delays as number of asylum claims hits highest level for 20 years

-The number of asylum claims being made in the UK are at their highest level for two decades, with a record backlog of people waiting for a decision.

-The 63,089 applications in the year to June 2022 is the highest for any 12-month period since the year to June 2003 when 71,316 applications were made, according to Home Office figures.
+The 63,089 applications in the year to June 2022 is the highest number for any 12-month period since the year to June 2003 when 71,316 applications were made, according to the Home Office .

-Officials are understood to be working hard to reduce the backlog of outstanding asylum claims, but are struggling to keep up with the number of new applications.

-The second highest number of asylum applicants was from Albanian nationals, with 7,267 made in the year to June and a grant rate of 53%.
+The figures were published as more migrants were brought ashore at Dungeness, Kent , after crossing the Channel on Thursday and as a “substantial” increase in the number of Albanians among small boat arrivals was reported.

 It is more than double the number in March 2020 at the start of the pandemic (51,906) and a new all-time high since current records began in June 2010.